jurobodik/Counterfactual_prediction/README.md

 All experiments are fully reproducible - just run the main scripts.
 There are two small things you have to do first:
 * in helpers.R file there is a script to load IHDP and Twins datasets.
 You have to download the .csv files and put correct path for it to work
-* I was using reticulate package to run GANITE (python function) in R. For function ganite() to work, you have to figure out how to upload the python file to work in R
+* I was using reticulate package to run GANITE (python function) in R. For function ganite() to work, you have to upload the python function to work in R

 ## **Questions?**